margaretmf/margaretmf.github.io/creativewriting.md

 <br>

-## It is Ok ##
-It's ok to cry.
-It's ok to let the heart tear inside.
-It's ok to let the tears flow.
-It's ok to let it break inside.
-It's ok to let the heart ache.
-It's ok to feel.
-Let it out.
-It's ok to express emotions and thoughts.
-Sometimes the anger and other emotions mask the need to cry and to feel.
-It is ok.

-It's ok to cry.
-It's ok to feel.
-It should feel good to sing.

 ## Thank You ##
 Thank you for holding the door and making me feel like a lady.
 Thank you for touching my heart and making me remember home.